-This strategy is a strategic framework to guide decision making in relation to community facility (see definition page 7) planning and provision.
-It sits under the Queenstown Lakes District Council (QLDC) Spatial and QLDC Master Plans, the District Plan and 10-Year Long Term Plan.
+This strategy is a strategic framework to guide decision making in relation to community facility (see definition page 13) planning and provision, and community wellbeing.
+It sits under the Queenstown Lakes Spatial Plan, Queenstown Lakes District Plan, relevant Queenstown Lakes District Council master plans and the 2021-2031 Ten Year Plan.
+It also aligns with the QLDC Climate Action Plan and Council's participation in Welcoming Communities - Te Waharoa ki ngā Hapori.

-Historically, facility development within the Queenstown Lakes Region has been ad-hoc and community led in response to localised needs.
-The existing facilities, and the organic development process which have worked in the past, can no longer keep up with the rate of growth within the Queenstown Lakes region.
+Historically, facility development within the Queenstown Lakes District has been ad hoc and community led in response to localised needs.
+The existing facilities, and the organic development process which has worked in the past, can no longer keep up with the rate of growth in recent years within the Queenstown Lakes District.

-As the Queenstown Lakes region's population and visitor numbers continue to grow, increasing pressure will be placed on the Council's existing community facilities.
-Forward planning, proactive policy and agreed approaches to community facility provision, planning and prioritisation, are essential to protecting, maintaining and improving the current and future quality of life and liveability of our local communities.
+Prior to the COVID-19 global pandemic, the district was experiencing the fastest rate of resident and visitor growth in Aotearoa New Zealand.
+While the pandemic has created uncertainty about the future, the underlying reasons people want to live in or visit the district remain.
+As such, increasing pressure will be placed on the Council's existing community facilities.
+Forward planning, proactive policy and agreed approaches to community facility provision, planning and prioritisation are essential to protecting, maintaining and improving the current and future quality of life and liveability of our local communities.
+Our vision is welcoming spaces.

-This strategy seeks to answer two important community facility questions, 1) How do we identify what community facilities are needed now and into the future? and 2) How do we prioritise council investment?
+This strategy seeks to answer two important community facility questions:

+- 1) How do we identify what community facilities are needed now and into the future? - 2) How do we prioritise Council investment?